justincbagley/piranha/MAGNET-0.1.5/README.md

 ## ACKNOWLEDGEMENTS

-I gratefully acknowledge Nayoki Takebayashi, who wrote and freely provided some Perl scripts I have used in PIrANHA.
+I gratefully acknowledge Nayoki Takebayashi, who wrote and freely provided some Perl scripts I have used in PIrANHA and MAGNET.
 I also thank the Brigham Young University Fulton Supercomputing Lab (FSL) for providing computational resources used during the development of this software.
 J.C.B. received stipend support from a Ciência Sem Fronteiras (Science Without Borders) postdoctoral fellowship from the Brazilian Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq; Processo 314724/2014-1).
 Lab and computer space was also supplied by The University of Alabama, during an internship in the Lozier Lab in the UA Department of Biological Sciences.

 ## REFERENCES